 Currently, most of the big data-driven companies (Apple, Facebook, Netflix, etc.) are utilizing prescriptive analytics and AI to improve decision making.
 For other organizations, the jump to predictive and prescriptive analytics can be insurmountable.
 As technology continues to improve and more professionals are educated in data, we will see more companies entering the data-driven realm.

 However, Data Analytics in Nigeria is becoming popular and it’s receiving attention in most industries such as Banking, Insurance, Oil & Gas, Telecoms, FMCG and host of others.
-Octave Analytics is taking the lead in this regard for over three years now in areas of Analytics outsourcing for companies and industry specific training likewise coming up with innovative analytics model in addendum to the current once.
+Octave Analytics is taking the lead in this regard for over three years now in areas of Analytics outsourcing essay writing service for companies and industry specific training likewise coming up with innovative analytics model in addendum to the current once.
 Data Analytics in Nigeria is usually mismatch with the use of Power BI, Python, R , Tableau and host of other tools in silos.